qdrant/qdrant/docs/grpc/docs.md

 object.
 The details of that representation are described together with the proto support for the language.

-The JSON representation for `Struct` is JSON object.
+The JSON representation for `Struct` is a JSON object.

 | Field | Type | Label | Description |